Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Josh Lowe will hit the field against the Milwaukee Brewers and Rowdy Tellez on Friday at 6:40 PM ET, in the first of a three-game series at Tropicana Field.
+Yandy Diaz and the Tampa Bay Rays square off against Owen Miller and the Milwaukee Brewers on Saturday at 4:10 PM ET in the second game of a three-game series.

-The Rays are favored in this one, at -250, while the underdog Brewers have +200 odds to play spoiler.
-The over/under is 7.5 runs for this matchup (with -120 odds on the over and +100 odds on the under).
+Bookmakers list the Rays as -210 moneyline favorites, while giving the underdog Brewers +170 moneyline odds to win.
+The game's over/under is listed at 7.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.